pymupdf/PyMuPDF-Optional-Material/docs/pixmap.rst

       Change the alpha values.
 The pixmap must have an alpha channel.

       :arg bytes alphavalues: the new alpha values.
 Type ``bytearray`` is also permitted.
 If provided, its length must be at least ``width * height``.
-If omitted, alpha values are all set to 255 (no transparency).
+If omitted, all alpha values are to 255 (no transparency).

    .. method:: invertIRect(irect)